Edgenesis/wasm-shifu-demo/README.md

 docker run -p 8099:8099 -itd mockdevice:v0.0.1
 ```
 ## build and run wasmEdge
 You can write the rule on wasmEdge/js-func/src/js/run.js
+*You Should Edit js's line 9 and 10 to modify threshold*
 build wasm image with edited js
 ```bash
 docker build -t wasm:v0.0.1 -f wasmEdge/js.dockerfile  .